-In this tutorial, we will show you how to install and configuration Django on Debian 8.
+In this tutorial, we will show you how to install and configure Django on Debian 8.
 For those of you who didn’t know, For those of you who didn’t know, Django is a popular Python framework for writing web applications.
 Web frameworks like Django provide a set of tools that help the developer to write the application faster as the framework takes care of the internal structure, thus the developer needs to take care of the application development only.
 Django is free and open-source software.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
-I will show you through the step-by-step installation of Django on a Debian 8 (Jessie) server.
+I will show you the step-by-step installation of Django on a Debian 8 (Jessie) server.

 Install Django on Debian 8 Jessie